-Two or more rods driven deep into the earth for diverting dangerous current from lightning strikes to the ground.
+Two or more rods are driven deep into the earth to divert dangerous currents from lightning strikes to the ground.
 Special installation may be necessary in shallow, sandy, or rocky soil.

 Joins metallic roofing components and grounded building systems to the main conductor to prevent the jumping of lighting between objects.

 Installed at the electrical panel, surge suppressors prevent over-voltages from entering the electrical lines in your home.
 Arrestors, also installed at the panel, help protect heavy appliances and prevent fires at the panel entrance.
 Point-of-use surge protectors offer added protection for expensive items, such as home electronics and office equipment.
 All work best when used in conjunction with one another, and other lighting protection systems.